Joint Global Health Trials

 The scheme is open to proposals for any major health related problem affecting low- and middle-income countries, particularly those that affect the most vulnerable populations.
 Although the breadth of the scheme is deliberately wide, we particularly welcome proposals for research into chronic non-communicable diseases, including mental health reproductive, maternal and new born health.

-The joint funders have run six successful calls for this scheme and have secured £100million of funding for a further 5 calls.
+The joint funders have run nine successful calls for this scheme and have secured funding for the current 10th call and a further call due to launch in Summer 2020.
 Applications can be submitted from both UK- and LMIC-led research teams.

 Open funding opportunities